 15. Color Enhancing – Saturation versus Vibrance

 Do you want to make your photo brighter?
-Photoshop offers you many options how to do it.
+Photoshop offers you many options on how to do it.
 Let’s try the easiest ways:

 Let’s try the easiest ways: